The most glamorous places in the French Riviera - Citimarks

 Citinotes

-“Dinners offered a stage for a parade of diamonds, pearl necklaces and tiaras. [...]
-There was a need to spend heavily and to bear evidence of that spending.”
+“Dinners set the stage for a dazzling parade of diamonds, pearl necklaces and tiaras. [...]
+The need to lavish money and visibly display that opulence was unmistakable.”

 Victor Ardouin-Dumazet, Voyage en France, Berger-Levrault, 1898.